 #67.
 Pass the timing belt inside the opening with the teeth up.

 #68.
-After you pass it through make a loop for the hang.
+After you pass it through making a loop for the hang.
 Use a zip-tie in order to keep it together.

 #76.
 Give some length before you cut it.
 When you do pass it around the 8 mm rod and hold it with your hand, remove it and tight it with a zip-tie.

 #77.
-This part is for the sides and just follow the path and do the same as step #76
+This part is on the sides and just follow the path and do the same as step #76

 Step 9: Software